raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "Spacious and sturdy playpen that gives my toddler plenty of room to play safely.
-The mesh sides allow great visibility and the double-lock gates provide extra security."
+> 'Spacious and sturdy playpen that gives my toddler plenty of room to play safely.
+The mesh sides allow great visibility and the double-lock gates provide extra security.'

 ---